Blackhead Treatment for Skin Over 50

 Most of us over 50 experience dry skin, so a good chemical peel to try is lactic acid.
 I LOVE lactic and glycolic acids.

-These acids supports the skin's barrier keeping irritants out and locking moisture in.
-It help keep skin hydrated while boosting collagen production.
-This is a win-win for not only aging skin but skin troubled with blackheads.
+These acids support the skin’s barrier, keeping irritants out and locking moisture in.
+They help keep skin hydrated and smoother looking—something aging, wrinkled skin really benefits from.
+That’s a win-win for both mature skin and skin troubled with blackheads.

-I like to use a product called the Skin Eraser.
+From time to time, I also like to use a product called the Skin Eraser.

 My readers also tell me they love it too.
 Most people see a difference after the first treatment.